openfort-xyz/shield/README.md

 #### **2. Projects**

-A **project** serves as a container for a group of users and its shares and authentication methids.
+A **project** serves as a container for a group of users and its shares and authentication methods.
 Projects are identified by an `API Key` and secured by an `API Secret`.
 The project handles encryption in a consistent manner for all its shares:

 - **Project Encryption Key:** Projects can generate an encryption key in two ways:
   - **During Creation:** Using the `GenerateEncryptionKey` field in the `CreateProject` request.